Optional Lectio Divina Prayer

 Discuss: What is your attitude toward self-denial?
 In what ways do you practice self-denial regularly?
 In what areas of your life do you resist self-denial?

-● In what ways is your spiritual life or your mission still focused on self, rather than on surrender to Christ?
+- In what ways is your spiritual life or your mission still focused on self, rather than on surrendering to Christ?

 After your reflection, choose one way you can embrace these crosses and set a goal for how you will do that every day.